100 Sights in Moscow, Russia (with Map and Images)

 MOST Театр Мост / CC BY-SA 3.0

-The MOST Theater is a state budgetary institution of culture of the city of Moscow.
-The modern MOST Theater was opened in 2000 by a decree of the Moscow government at the request of the All-Russian Theater Society.
+The MOST Theater is a state-funded cultural institution of the city of Moscow.
+The MOST Theater was created on the basis of the Student Theater of Moscow State University in 1999 by the decree of the Government of Moscow at the request of the All-Russian Theater Society, in fact, it began to function in June 2000.

 Wikipedia: МОСТ (театр) (RU), Website